firity/HYF-GROUP2/README.md

 ## Goals

-Our goal is to build  [Loruki](https://zen-carson-c10c9f.netlify.app/) wwbsite together and learn how to plan and organize our development process.
+Our goal is to build  [Loruki](https://zen-carson-c10c9f.netlify.app/) website together and learn how to plan and organize our development process.

 ## Stages